 Starting in 2018, USAbat, a new standard in the youth barrel bats, comes into effect.
-This standard will replace the USSSA BPF 1.15 certification currently found on baseball bats, creating stricter regulation in terms of allowable pop on bats.
+For many, this standard will replace the USSSA BPF 1.15 certification currently found on baseball bats, creating stricter regulation in terms of allowable pop on bats.
 The barrel’s however, will be up to 2 5/8, up from the original 2 1/4.
 This change, as well as the age change in Little League, create the biggest change in amateur baseball we may have ever seen.

 Do I need to Buy a USABat?

 You will not need to buy a USAbat if you…

 - Are at least 12 years old at the moment (2016)*